RemoteStorage

 sync-done

-Emitted when all tasks of a sync have been completed and a new sync is scheduled
+Emitted when a sync cycle has been completed and a new sync is scheduled.

 network-offline